rackerlabs/rackspace-how-to/content/office-365/getting-started-with-powershell-office-365.md

     Install-Module MSOnline
     ```

-**NOTE:** If prompted about installing modules from an untrusted repository, type Y and press ENTER.
+**Note:** If prompted about installing modules from an untrusted repository, type **Y** and press **Enter**.

-4. Copy and paste the following code block into PowerShell.
-This code block is a script that will connect you to your Office 365 tenant using the administrative credentials you provide.
-Lines that begin with # are comments relating to the line of code above them.
-When prompted, enter your Global Administrator credentials:
+4. This code block is a script that will connect you to your Office 365 tenant using the administrative credentials you provide.
+Lines that begin with ```#``` are comments relating to the line of code above them.
+Copy and paste the following code block into PowerShell and enter your Global Administrator credentials when prompted:

     ```PowerShell
     Import-Module Msonline